erhasset/ecosys_carbon/README.md

-# Ecosys Modeling of Carbon Fluxes at Old Woman Creek NERR
+# Ecosys Modeling of Carbon Fluxes at Old Woman Creek NERR, Huron, Ohio, USA

 ## Overview
+This manuscript has been accepted in Science of the Total Environment; Februrary 2026.

 This project uses the **process-based ecosystem model Ecosys** to simulate carbon gas fluxes (CO₂ and CH₄) in a temperate freshwater marsh at **Old Woman Creek National Estuarine Research Reserve (OWC NERR), Huron, Ohio, USA**.